Michael Cohen says he paid tech firm to rig online polls 'at the direction of' Trump

 Gauger, who is also chief information officer at Liberty University in Virginia, where evangelical leader and Trump supporter Jerry Falwell Jr. is president, said he was supposed to be paid $50,000 for the project but never received the remaining money.
 Trump, however, reimbursed Cohen in early 2017 for $50,000 for the work, the Journal reported, citing a government document and a person familiar with the matter.

-Rudy Giuliani, a personal lawyer for Trump, said in a statement to the paper that Cohen is “untrustworthy” because he was reimbursed more money than he paid RedFinch.
+Rudy Giuliani, a personal lawyer for Trump, said in a statement to the Journal that Cohen is “untrustworthy” because he was reimbursed more money than he paid RedFinch.

 “If one thing has been established, it’s that Michael Cohen is completely untrustworthy,” Giuliani said.